ramonparisg/solana-gif-portal/README.md

-# 🚀 Putting the office gifs on Solana Blockchain
+# 🚀 Putting the office gifs in Solana Blockchain

 ![](assets/solana.gif)